 Stewart was the defensive backs coach at Nevada for two seasons (1992-93), where he coached two future NFL players in Duckett and Marion.
 His 1992 squad became the first team to win a conference title (Big West) in its first season as a Division I-A participant (now Football Bowl Subdivision) to earn a spot in the Las Vegas Bowl.

-Before his stint at Nevada he spent five seasons at Cal Poly (1987-91), serving as the Mustangs' linebackers and special teams coach for one campaign before working four with the secondary and special teams.
+Before his stint at Nevada he spent five seasons at Cal Poly (1987-91), serving as the Mustangs' linebackers and special teams coach for one campaign before spending four with the secondary and special teams.
 The 1990 squad won the Western Conference title and reached the Division II national semifinals.

-Stewart earned a bachelor's degree of science in physical education from Boise State in 1982 after joining the coaching ranks at his alma mater in 1980, where he served as an assistant defensive backs coach for the first of his seven campaigns followed by six seasons as the wide receivers coach.
+Stewart earned a bachelor's degree of science in physical education from Boise State in 1982 after joining the coaching ranks at his alma mater in 1980, where he served as an assistant defensive backs coach for the first of his seven campaigns on the staff followed by six seasons as the wide receivers coach.
 The Broncos won the 1980 Division I-AA (now Football College Subdivision) national title in his first season, followed by a semifinal appearance in 1981.

 Stewart was a two-year letterwinner at Boise State (1978-79) and led his team in interceptions as a senior while twice earning the Denny Erickson Memorial Award of Valor.
 Prior to his arrival as a player at Boise State, he was a team captain and earned Most Improved Honors during his second of two seasons at Moorpark Junior College (1976-77).

 Stewart and his wife, Pati, have one daughter, Carly, and two sons, Jason and Taylor.
 The couple also has four granddaughters – Brooke, Chloe, Kaydyn and Kendall – and one grandson, Channing.